Pumpkinheads & the ABC’s of Fall

 E is for . . .
 Exercise

 When Autumn hits, I walk outdoors for exercise.
-Looking at the colors of the leaves, seeing the sun rising high in the sky, feeling the cool breeze move my hair.
+Looking at the colors of the leaves, seeing the sun rising high in the sky, and feeling the cool breeze move my hair.
 It’s truly bliss.
-I will work out outdoors versus being stuck in my gym or home.
+I will work out outdoors instead of being stuck indoors.

 F is for . . .
 Friends

 Doing fall-themed activities with friends.
-The Renaissance festival, apple orchards, visiting the Minnesota Landscape Arboretum.
-T’is the season for fun events with friends.
+The Renaissance festival, apple orchards, and visiting the Minnesota Landscape Arboretum.
+‘Tis the season for fun events with friends.

 G is for. . .
 Grantolini

-Grant is my fiance.
-Early on in our relationship, I started calling him “Grantolini” The name has stuck.
-Grant is my partner and we do a whole lot of fun activities in the Autumn months.
+Grant is my fiancé.
+Early on in our relationship, I started calling him Grantolini.
+The name has stuck.

 H is for. . .
 Halloween